kenwheeler/guff/README.md

 ### Installation

-You can either manually use the guff.scss file, use bower, or use compass:
+You can either manually use the guff.scss file, use bower, or use compass.

+####Using Bower

     bower install guff